andrezeitz/football-quiz-milestone-2/README.md

 # Football Quiz
-Football Quiz is a fun game that really challange everyone playing it.
-It include 10 questions from the Premier League, Champions League and of course the World Cup.
-The questions is a good mix between different countries.
+Football Quiz is a fun game that really challanges everyone playing it.
+It includes 10 questions from the Premier League, Champions League and of course the World Cup.
+The questions are a good mix between different countries.
 There is a maximum point system of 100 points to get the highest score.

 This website can not be used as a template for a business since it's a project for educational purposes.
 This website will be build with HTML, CSS and JavaScript.